admiraltyio/multicluster-controller/README.md

 kubectl cluster-info --context cluster2
 ```

 Note: In production, you wouldn't use your user kubeconfig.
-Instead, you would generate one, either for Kubernetes Service Accounts defined in the clusters, or for a different Kubernetes user, corresponding to a service account in your independent identity system; see below, [Configuration](#configuration).
+Instead, we recommend [multicluster-service-account](https://admiralty.io/blog/introducing-multicluster-service-account/).

 If running the manager out-of-cluster, both clusters must be accessible from your machine; in-cluster, assuming you run the manager in cluster1, cluster2 must be accessible from cluster1, or if you run the manager in a third cluster, cluster1 and cluster2 must be accessible from cluster3.